Lovely, country style home available from May 15 to June 30. Special discount offered for long term guests.

 Welcome to Yangon, a city with a storied past, beautiful lakes, Victorian architecture and in the midst of historic change.
 North of Inlay Lake you will find our wood and concrete, country style house, surrounded by coconut and mango trees.

 With hardwood floors throughout, the house has a very warm inviting feel.
 3 bedrooms, 3.5 baths, a good kitchen, with spacious living and dining areas.
-We also provide a full service experience, including complimentary breakfast, a Burmese cook to prepare meals upon request, 8 passenger van and driver (9 hour per day), and on-site support staff making for a very comfortable stay.

 The house comes with cable and satellite TV, Wi-fi Internet, outdoor basketball hoops, and children's play area.

 Mayangone Township borders the north end of Inlay Lake about 25 minutes from downtown.
 The area is quiet and residential with some amazing lakeside restaurants nearby.